 - The chain of custody (CoC) system will specify material management requirements within an organization in order to demonstrate that recycled content materials and products purchased, labelled and sold as RMS certified originate from recovered materials (derived from post-consumer and post-industrial sources).
 The chain of custody system will allow for claims to be made using either an average percentage method or credit-based claims.

-- The attributes of recycled content (ARCs) will be a certificate-based trading scheme tracked through a registration body to provide an investment mechanism for new processing capacity.
-Organizations purchasing ARCs will help support the development of new, additional capacity for processing recycled materials.
+- The attributes of recycled content (ARCs) will be a certificate-based trading scheme tracked through a registration body.
+Organizations purchasing ARCs will help support the development of new, additional capacity for processing recycled materials through increased demand for recycled materials.
 Purchasing ARCs will also allow companies to communicate the environmental benefits associated with these materials in place of virgin raw materials.

 How SPC members can use the Recycled Material Standard

 Sustainable Packaging Coalition members demonstrate their leadership through various corporate commitments related to packaging.
 Research has shown that one of the most prevalent commitments is to increase the use of post-consumer and/or post-industrial recycled materials to replace virgin feedstocks.
 In order to have a greater level of assurance, members are increasingly specifying a need for verification or certification of recycled content claims.

 The ability to source affordable, primary packaging materials with recycled content that meets performance needs is one of the limiting factors to increasing the use of recycled content.
 Investment in new technology is often necessary to reprocess commingled or contaminated materials.
 By establishing a certificate trading scheme based on the Attributes of Recycled Content (ARCs), the RMS standard helps support investment in the development of new capacity for processing recycled materials.
 The RMS is being designed for processors using either mechanical or advanced recycling technologies in facilities that meet the criteria that will be set forth in the RMS eligibility guidelines.